 Incentivizes electric appliances

-It also directs the Department of Public Utilities to find ways it make it easier for residents and communities to install geothermal heating and cooling systems.
+And finally, the law directs the Department of Public Utilities to find ways it make it easier for residents and communities to install geothermal heating and cooling systems.

 Targets large buildings and school

 The law requires that all buildings over 20,000 square feet report their emissions annually.
 The state must also explore ways to make K-12 school buildings all electric, more energy efficient and improve indoor air quality.